 Your network is a business-critical infrastructure that requires maximum availability despite being in constant flux.
 Issues are bound to occur, which means you need to be prepared to spot them and resolve them as quickly as possible.
 Without pervasive visibility across the network, response times suffer and you risk experiencing the consequences of widespread outages or costly data breaches.

-None of this is possible without a foundation of networking tap connectivity.
-Selecting the right combination of taps is critical not just to the effectiveness of your pervasive visibility layer, but to the network monitoring and inspection superstructure as a whole.
-Once you’ve determined which types of networking taps fit your monitoring and analysis needs, you can consider adding network packet brokers and bypass switches to complete the visibility layer.
+None of this is possible without a foundation of networking TAP connectivity.
+Selecting the right combination of network TAP devices is critical not just to the effectiveness of your pervasive visibility layer, but to the network monitoring and inspection superstructure as a whole.
+Once you’ve determined which types of network TAP devices fit your monitoring and analysis needs, you can consider adding network packet brokers and bypass switches to complete the visibility layer.

-Niagara Networks offers a full portfolio of networking taps that covers all use cases, both active and passive and for both copper and fiber environments at all data traffic rates.
-When you’re ready to get 100% visibility with a foundation of networking taps, we’re here to help.
+Niagara Networks offers a full portfolio of network TAP devices that cover all use cases, both active and passive, and for both copper and fiber environments at all data traffic rates.
+When you’re ready to get 100% visibility with a foundation of network TAP device, we’re here to help.
 Contact us for a consultation or check out our library of related resources to learn more.